serpapi/google-search-results-golang/README.md

 ## Conclusion

-SerpApi supports mutiple search engines and subservices all available for this Golang client.
+SerpApi supports mutiple search engines and subservices all available for this Golang search.

-For example: Using Google client.
+For example: Using Google search.
 To enable a type of search, the field tbm (to be matched) must be set to:

  * isch: Google Images API.
  * nws: Google News API.
  * shop: Google Shopping API.
  * any other Google service should work out of the box.
- * (no tbm parameter): regular Google client.
+ * (no tbm parameter): regular Google search.

 The field `tbs` allows to customize the search even more.